joannakl/ossd/_includes/daily/week14.markdown

 ### Assignments

-- make your blog post
+- make your blog post: talk about your group work on your project

 </div>
 </div>